Blockdaemon/oapp-utils-bd/README.md

 ### Requirements

 This is a Typescript project.
 Npm as package manager and node.
 Tested with npm v10.2.4, node 21.5.0.
+We recommend using [nvm](https://github.com/nvm-sh/nvm) for node version management.

 ## Getting started
 The Blockdaemon DVN currently supports the following chains: